SebasAnd/Database-Input-Analyser-/README.md

 # Install

-import the database from a folder "database" using a postgres environment, run `npm install` command to install server dependencies.
+import the database from a folder "database" using a postgres environment and named as crm, run `npm install` command to install server dependencies.

 ## Development server